abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter15.md

 When we do the morning chanting, we go through all of the different aspects of suffering.
 Then the chant ties it all up, saying, “In brief, the five focuses of the grasping mind are dukkha.”
-This is a recognition that these *pañcupādāna khandhā* (the aggregates of being) are affected by grasping, clinging, and attachment.
+This is a recognition that these *pañcupādāna-khandhā* (the aggregates of being) are affected by grasping, clinging, and attachment.
 The identification with body, feeling, perception, mental formations, and consciousness—the habit of attachment and clinging—is what is intrinsically bound up with